-In the July meeting, WG 2 approved “Preliminary draft of use cases and requirements for potential next-generation video coding beyond VVC capability” in output document N00394 based on input contribution m68403 from fourteen companies.
+In the July 2024 meeting, WG 2 approved “Preliminary draft of use cases and requirements for potential next-generation video coding beyond VVC capability” in output document N00394 based on input contribution m68403 from fourteen companies.
 Besides requirements, m68403 also proposed timeline for the next generation video coding standard.
-This contribution is a follow-up contribution to m68403: the same timeline is proposed, more requirements have been raised for consideration and discussion, and compared to m68403, the list of proponents has grown from fourteen to twenty-one.
+This contribution is a follow-up contribution to m68403: the same timeline is proposed, more requirements have been raised for consideration and discussion, and compared to m68403, the list of proponents has grown from fourteen to twenty.

 This document is for JVET’s information.
-Mirror document of this contribution will be submitted to MPEG Technical Requirements and ITU-T VCEG.
+Mirror documents of this contribution will be submitted to MPEG Technical Requirements as m69875 and to ITU-T VCEG as VCEG-BW08.